PEOPLE

 Angela Yiu

-Edward Drott is Associate Professor of Japanese Religions at Sophia University.
-He is the author of Buddhism and the Transformation of Old Age in Medieval Japan (University of Hawai’i Press, 2016) and the editor of Biolust, Brain Death and the Battle over Organ Transplants: America’s Biotech Juggernaut and its Japanese Critics (Bloomsbury, 2022).
-Drott joined MN as Associate Editor in 2023.
+Edward R. Drott is associate professor of Japanese religions at Sophia University.
+His work explores the role of the body in religion and the role of religious ideology and practice in producing knowledge about the body.
+He is the author of Buddhism and the Transformation of Old Age in Medieval Japan (University of Hawai‘i Press, 2016) and the editor of Biolust, Brain Death, and the Battle over Organ Transplants: America’s Biotech Juggernaut and Its Japanese Critics (London: Bloomsbury Academic, 2023).
+Drott joined MN as associate editor in 2023 and has served as chief editor since the spring of 2024.

 Bruce L. Batten

-Bruce L. Batten is Resident Director of the Inter-University Center for Japanese Language Studies (IUC) and Professor Emeritus at J. F. Oberlin University.
+Bruce L. Batten is resident director of the Inter-University Center for Japanese Language Studies (IUC) and emeritus professor at J. F. Oberlin University.
 He is the author of To the Ends of Japan: Premodern Frontiers, Boundaries, and Interactions (University of Hawai‘i Press, 2003) and Gateway to Japan: Hakata in War and Peace, 500–1300 (University of Hawai‘i Press, 2006) and the coeditor, with Philip C. Brown, of Environment and Society in the Japanese Islands: From Prehistory to the Present (Oregon State University Press, 2015).
-Batten joined MN in 2016.
-He writes about his role in the essay: “A ‘Thankless Task’?
-My Work as a Book Review Editor.”
+Batten joined MN as book review editor in 2016.
+He writes about his role in the essay “A ‘Thankless Task’?
+My Work as a Book Review Editor” (Journal of Scholarly Publishing 53:2 [2022], pp. 63–74).

 Esther Sanders